totomanov/sortnet/README.md

 ## Sortnet

-Solidity library for sorting fixed-size arrays in an extremely gas-efficient way.
+Sort fixed-size Solidity arrays in an extremely gas-efficient way.

-`LibSortNet` sorts small fixed-size arrays in 30–60% less gas than [Solady](https://github.com/Vectorized/solady)'s gas-optimized `LibSort::insertionSort`.
+For arrays of size 2-10 `LibSortNet` consumes 30–60% less gas than insertion sort in [Solady](https://github.com/Vectorized/solady).

 ## Introduction